 With the distressful situation currently unfolding in Ukraine, it was always going to be a hot topic at this year’s conference.

 Purpose-driven banking is clearly here to stay, and those who don’t understand it will suffer.
 Polarisation and global tensions have brought the G for Governance to the fore.
 Companies must now take a stand on social issues beyond government reach, turning challenges into opportunities to redefine their mission beyond just profit, embracing a wider economic purpose.

 There were some great points put forward by speakers ranging from investors, founders, and professionals from all over the world, giving attendees plenty to think about.

-- The transition from data warehouses to data lakes, and now to Data Mesh, is required to cut costs while simultaneously enabling real-time analytics and insights inside complex ecosystems.
+- Evolving from data warehouses to data lakes and now to Data Mesh is crucial for reducing costs and enabling real-time analytics within complex ecosystems.

 - Current AI algorithms excel at computational tasks, but we now need to teach them how to think emotionally and psychologically.
 To teach algos, Facebook (Meta) is already hiring philosophers and psychologists.